Persuasion (novel): Plot

 Anne and the young adults of the Uppercross family accompany Captain Wentworth on a visit to see two of his fellow officers, Captains Harville and Benwick, in the coastal town of Lyme Regis.
-Captain Benwick is in mourning over the death of his fiancée, Captain Harville's sister, and he appreciates Anne's sympathy and understanding, helped by their mutual admiration for the Romantic poets.
-Anne attracts the attention of Mr William Elliot, her cousin and a wealthy widower who is heir to Kellynch Hall despite having broken ties with her father years earlier.
-On the last morning of the visit, the youthful Louisa sustains a serious concussion at the sea wall while under Captain Wentworth's supervision.
-Anne coolly organizes the others to summon assistance.
-Wentworth is impressed with Anne's quick thinking and cool-headedness, but feels guilty about his actions with Louisa, causing him to re-examine his feelings for Anne.
+Captain Benwick is in mourning over the death of his fiancée, Captain Harville's sister Fanny, and he appreciates Anne's sympathy and understanding, helped by their mutual admiration for the Romantic poets.
+At Lyme, Anne attracts the attention of a young man they later learn is William Elliot, her cousin and a wealthy widower who is heir to Kellynch Hall; he broke ties with his family years earlier, and was reported to have spoken of Sir Walter and Elizabeth in very disrespectful terms.
+On the last morning of the visit, Louisa sustains a serious concussion after willfully insisting on jumping from the Cobb seawall a second time, expecting to be caught again by Wentworth; he first tries to dissuade her from such a big jump but she is determined and jumps a fraction of a second before Wentworth is ready.
+Anne organises others to summon assistance.
+Wentworth is impressed with Anne's quick thinking and cool-headedness, but feels guilty about his actions concerning Louisa; he now sees that his encouraging her to never allow anyone to persuade her to anything was a serious error, resulting in her serious injury.
+This causes him to re-examine his feelings for Anne.
 Louisa, due to her delicate condition, is forced to recover at the Harvilles' home in Lyme for months.
 Captain Benwick, who was a guest as well, helps in Louisa's recovery by attending and reading to her.

-Following Louisa's accident, Anne joins her father and sister in Bath with Lady Russell while Louisa and her parents stay at the Harvilles' in Lyme Regis for her recovery.
+Following Louisa's accident, Anne joins her father and sister in Bath, with Lady Russell also in the city.
 Captain Wentworth visits his older brother Edward in Shropshire.
 Anne finds that her father and sister are flattered by the attentions of their cousin William Elliot, thinking that if he marries Elizabeth, the family fortunes will be restored.
-William flatters Anne and offhandedly mentions that he was "fascinated" with the name of his future wife already being an "Elliot" who would rightfully take over for her late mother.
-Although Anne wants to like William, the attention and his manners, she finds his character opaque and difficult to judge.
+William flatters Anne and offhandedly mentions that he was "fascinated" with the name of his future wife already being an "Elliot" who would rightfully take over for her late mother, but teasingly refuses to tell her who had talked fondly of her to him in the past.
+Although Anne wants to like William, the attention and his refined manners, she finds his character opaque and difficult to judge.